burlinson/AI/_posts/2025-09-21-Singularity.md

 We are seeing phenomenal advances in [compute power](https://burlinson.github.io/AI/2025-12-13/Quantum-Computing) and model complexity.
 However, you only need to spend a bit of time using AI to understand that while AI models are amazing, they frequently fail to grasp real world context and then start [hallucinating](https://burlinson.github.io/AI/2025-01-12/Hallucination).

-To be smarter than humans, AI would need to vastly reduce their propensity to hallucinate.
+To be smarter than humans, AI would need to vastly reduce its propensity to hallucinate.

 The current AI models make errors that most humans can spot a mile away.
 We're likley going to see AI hallucinations for some time to come.